*Written by Zoe Price

 In such cases, it may be better to stick with your repayment plan.
 You could then put the money you would have used for early repayment into a savings plan.

 Student loans are not the same as credit cards or other consumer debt.
 The interest you pay on a student loan remains in line with inflation.
 Also, you do not have to repay the student loan until you earn a certain amount.
 Eventually, student loans get written off, so savings could be a better option for you.
+However, if you’re uncertain about the best approach to managing your student loans and savings, seeking advice from Credit Master which can provide you with personalized guidance to make informed decisions that align with your financial goals.

 If you have secured a period of interest-free credit, paying this debt off might not be your best option.
 However, you should ensure your repayment plan clears your obligation before the interest-free period ends.
 After this time, it is likely the interest rate will rise sharply.